Skip to main content

 The impact of the digital economy reaches into the physical world.
 The 2000s saw a major increase in online shopping, impacting the bottom line for conventional retailers like Sears.
 This would be exacerbated by the release of the first iPhone and the smartphone revolution that followed.
 Within a decade, e-commerce devastated brick-and-mortar retail, typically offering better convenience and better prices.
 In the ‘90s, Sears operated as many as 3,500 locations across the United States.
 Today, there are only ten Sears locations still in operation.

 Broadly speaking, the digital age marks the beginning of a robust “ideas economy.”
-Workers that once fed their families by producing goods and providing physical services now earn their wage working on purely digital products and services—things that exist only as bits and bytes on servers.
+Workers that once fed their families by producing goods and providing physical services now earn their wages working on purely digital products and services—things that exist only as bits and bytes on servers.

 The future of generative AI